Skip to main content

 • monetization

-• “There are no ads thrown at your face, or energy mechanics that limit the time you can play, so I say it's quite good.”
+• “There are no ads thrown at your face, or an energy mechanic that limits the time you can play, so I say it's quite good.”

 • “You either have to spend money or watch ads constantly to progress.”